krisgrant/AREDSCL/README.md

-Fork of the Shitty List Template / Changes made by TAL9988
+Fork of the TGDPS Demon List

-The owners and developers of the TSL Website (The Shitty List) have given us permission to use this clone of the site, with a few changes, to represent TGDPS.
-All credit goes to the Shitty List, with whom we have absolutely no affiliation.
+The owner of TGDPS has given us permission to use this clone of the site, with a few changes, to represent AREDSCL.
+All credit goes to TGDPS and TSL.

-Developers (Coders) of the website:
-- Electro
-- Prometheus
-- Emonadeo